Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: The Learning from Interventional Data Problem

-\textbf{Learning model:} Similar to the case study, the task is to predict the latent variables $\rvA$ and $\rvB$ from observed data signal $\rvX$.
-The training dataset is sampled from a training distribution $\Ptrn$ that contains observational and interventional samples.
-We model $\Ptrn$ as a mixture of observation distribution $\Pobs$ and interventional distribution $\Pint$ with $(1-\beta)$ and $\beta$ acting as the mixture weights, i.e., $\Ptrn = (1-\beta)\Pobs + \beta\Pint$.
-We use linear models to learn attribute-specific representations $\rvFA$ and $\rvFB$, from which predictions $\rvAhat$ and $\rvBhat$, respectively, are made using the classifiers.
+\textbf{Learning Model}: Similar to \cref{subsec:correlation-universal}, the task is to predict the latent variables $\rvA$ and $\rvB$ from observed data signal $\rvX$.
+The training data is sampled from a training distribution $\Ptrn$, which we model as a mixture of observation distribution, $\Pobs$, and interventional distribution, $\Pint$, with mixture weights $(1-\beta)$ and $\beta$, respectively: $\Ptrn = (1-\beta)\Pobs + \beta\Pint$.
+We use linear models to learn attribute-specific representations $\rvFA$ and $\rvFB$, from which predictions $\rvAhat$ and $\rvBhat$, respectively, are made using corresponding classifiers.
 The linear models are parameterized by $\ThetaA$ and $\ThetaB$, and the classifiers are parameterized by $\clsA$ and $\clsB$.

-\textbf{Statistical Risk:} The parameter matrix of the linear feature extractor described before can be written in terms of its constituent parameter vectors as $\ThetaA= $.
-Assuming zero mean for all latent variables, the statistical squared error of an arbitrary model in predicting $\rvA$ from an interventional test sample $\rvX$ is,
+\textbf{Statistical Risk}: The parameter matrix of the linear feature extractor for $\rvA$ can be written in terms of its constituent parameter vectors as $\ThetaA= $.
+Assuming zero mean for all latent variables\footnote{The zero mean assumption is to make the calculations easier.
+This will not affect our conclusion from the proof, as we can always learn the mean of the data separately.}, the statistical squared error of an arbitrary model in predicting $\rvA$ from an interventional test sample $\rvX$ is,